tpaknok/CGLS/README.md

-# CGLS - Community Generalized Least Square
+# CPR - Communithy Phylogenetic Regression
 # (Last update: 15/01/2024)

 While species are known to be non-independent due to shared evolutionary history, this is rarely considered in community-level analysees.
 Additionally, communities are not statisitcally indepedent if there are species overlap (which is often the case).